YahooArchive/xss-filters/README.md

 ### The API

-There are five context-sensitive filters for generic input:
+There are five context-sensitive filters for textual input:
  - `<div>` `{{{inHTMLData data}}}` `</div>`
  - `<!--` `{{{inHTMLComment comment}}}` `-->`
  - `<input value='` `{{{inSingleQuotedAttr value}}}` `'/>`